xjzi/compression/src/huffman/README.md

 # Tree Deserialization Format
+The tree constructed by huffman coding is serialized to the beginning of the compressed file.
+After the tree is reconstructed, preorder traversal will be used to find values in the tree.
-Each node starts with a bit to flag if the node has a value.
-If the node has a value, then the bit will be set to true and the following 8 bits will contain the value.
-Otherwise, the bit will be set to false and the node's children will follow.
-For example, consider the following tree.
+Each node starts with a bit to indicate if the node has a value.
+If the node has a value, the bit will be 1 and the following 8 bits will contain the value.
+Otherwise, the bit will be 0 and the node's children will follow.
+An example tree in JSON is shown below.
 ```
 {
 	Value: null,